 Marcel Dzama’s style is playful and eclectic, owing to the range of sources that his work engages with.
 He is keen on art historical quotation, drawing on the work of artists such as Francisco Goya, Marcel Duchamp, Francis Picabia, and Hieronymus Bosch, as well as authors like William Blake and Federico García Lorca.
 He is also interested in the culture of childhood, and very frequently, 1920s cartoon characters like the original Betty Boop or Pinocchio appear in his work.
-Being a father is a huge influence in this respect; watching silent cartoons and reading sinister fairy tales with his son has recently added a whole different dimension to the artist’s practice.
+Being a father is a huge influence in this respect; watching silent cartoons and reading sinister fairy tales during the quarantine inspired him to make a colouring book – Colouring the Moon Pink – for his son.

 In 2015, Dzama also started producing zines in collaboration with artist Raymond Pettibon.
 The zine project was sparked by how two artists would go out for dinner with both of their four-year old sons and draw together on menus, napkins and tablecloths.
 They started to fill up small publications with the same energy and enthusiasm, taking politics as their subject.
 It takes a particularly agile mind like Dzama’s to bring these disparate influences together with such wonder and creativity.

 Marcel Dzama.
 Ain’t gonna get out of this world alive, 2019.
 Courtesy the artist and David Zwirner